Japan suspends 1.6 mln doses of Moderna shot days after contamination reports - Up News Info

 Article content

-“The company is investigating the reports and remains committed to working expeditiously with its partner, Takeda, and regulators to address this,” it added, referring to Japan’s Takeda Pharmaceutical.
+“The company is investigating the reports and remains committed to working expeditiously with its partner, Takeda, and regulators to address this,” it added, referring to Japan’s Takeda Pharmaceutical, which distributes the vaccine in the country.

 Moderna said the contamination could be due to a manufacturing issue in one of the production lines at its contract manufacturing site in Spain.